khanyisileplanga/Technical-Design-Document-The-Human-Centricity-Gap-in-AI-driven-HR-systems/README.md

 Ethical principles
 This system was designed around four core principles.
 Explainability: Every output includes a plain language explanation of the signals that drove it.
 Privacy: Individual employee data is never visible to managers.
 Consent, employees have full visibility into what data is collected about them and can flag inaccurate outputs.
 Accountability: Every system action is logged for audit purposes in line with EU AI Act requirements for high-risk AI systems.

-Author
-Built by Khanyisile Planga as a project exploring the human-centricity gap in AI-driven HR systems.